Why everyone should care about Australia's flying foxes.

 Flying fox

-For many species of wildlife, every day in the Australian wilderness presents another challenge, and with weather extremes predicted to get worse, the struggle to survive is going to get tougher.
+For many species of wildlife, every day in the wild presents another challenge, and with weather extremes predicted to get worse, their struggle to survive is getting tougher.
 Flying foxes are particularly susceptible to the heat, and every scorching summer will see countless bats die from heat stress.
-As if that weren’t bad enough — land clearing, shooting, and backyard fruit tree netting continues to cause untold suffering and death in many parts of Australia.

 This image contains content which some may find confronting